 Deep tissue massage relieves pain by targeting the deep layers of muscle to alleviate long-term tightness and knots.
 The therapist uses slow, deliberate strokes and deep pressure, often employing elbows or forearms, to penetrate these areas.

 This technique not only eases pain and muscle tension but also enhances blood and oxygen circulation, aiding the body’s natural recovery.
 As a result, individuals often experience a notable decrease in discomfort, improved mobility, and an overall sense of well-being.

 The sustained application of pressure ensures muscles relax and promotes a healthier, more flexible state

 What Makes a Good Deep Tissue Massage?

 A knowledgeable and experienced therapist will possess a deep understanding of anatomy, particularly the muscles and their interconnections.
 They will be able to locate areas of tension, identify trigger points, and apply the right amount of pressure to release the tension without causing excessive discomfort.
 This is what we focus on at Kiyora Spa.

-They will check in regularly to ensure the pressure remains within the client’s comfort zone.
+They will check in regularly to ensure the pressure remains within the guest’s comfort zone.
 Clear communication helps the therapist understand the client’s individual preferences and any specific areas of concern, allowing for a personalized and effective treatment.

 What Type of Oil is Used for a Deep Tissue Massage?

-Is it Suppose to Hurt?
+Is a Deep Tissue Massage Suppose to Hurt?

 It is possible to experience deep relaxation and muscle relief during a session without enduring unbearable discomfort.
 Open and honest communication with the therapist is essential in creating a positive and effective massage experience.